 Site assessment

 Before commencing any work, conduct a thorough site assessment.
 This is an essential step, because plant selection can be heavily influenced by the physical conditions that characterise the site.
+Prepare a basic plan/layout of your garden block, and enter your observations in the plan.

 These elegant Gahnias make a dramatic landscaping statement (P Ardill 2025) These elegant Gahnias make a dramatic landscaping statement (P Ardill 2025)